mementoweb/mediawiki/README.md

 * defaults-integration-test - test an installation with the default settings

-* 200-style-time-negotiation-integration-test - test only the 200-style Time Negotiation capability of the install ($wgMementoTimeNegotiation = "200", $wgMementoRecommendedRelations = false)

 * 302-style-time-negotiation-integration-test - test only the 302-style Time Negotiation capability of the install ($wgMementoTimeNegotiation = "302", $wgmementoRecommendedRelations = false)

-* 200-style-time-negotiation-recommended-headers-integration-test - test the 200-style Time Negotiation, along with the RECOMMENDED link relations ($wgMementoTimeNegotiation = "200", $wgMementoRecommendedRelations = true)

-* 302-style-time-negotiation-recommended-headers-integration-test - test the 302-style Time Negotiation, along with the RECOMMENDED link relations ($wgMementoTimeNegotiation = "302", $wgmementoRecommendedRelations = true)

 * friendly-error-integration-test - test the 200-style Time Negotiation error states with friendly output ($wgMementoTimeNegotiation = "200", $wgMementoErrorPageType = 'friendly')